Japan

 Traditions and Modernity in the Universe of Tokyo

-On the very first day we truly explore Tokyo, there are many different things to see.
-From the cosy little streets of the Akasaka area in the morning, we will slowly move on to the bustling Shibuya.
-This commercial, financial, shopping, and party district is famous for having the busiest pedestrian crossing in the world.
-And here we'll enjoy
+On the very first day we truly explore Tokyo, there's a lot to see.
+Starting from the cosy little streets of the Akasaka area in the morning, we'll slowly move towards the bustling Shibuya.
+This commercial, financial, shopping, and party district is famous for the busiest pedestrian crossing in the world.
+And here we will enjoy

 our morning coffee and tea.
-We'll visit one of the most famous cafes in the neighbourhood, and the tea will be an experience in itself.
-We'll head to the Sakurai Tea Experience, where during a guided tour, we'll discover many traditional teas
+We'll visit one of the most famous cafés in the neighbourhood, and the tea will be an experience in itself.
+We'll head to Sakurai Tea Experience, where during a guided tour, we'll be introduced to many traditional teas

-In the late afternoon, we'll head to the beautiful Yoyogi Park and Meiji Shrine, to explore them just as the sun is setting.
+In the late afternoon, we'll head to the beautiful Yoyogi Park and the Meiji Shrine to explore them right at sunset.

-At the end of the day, we'll make our way to the popular Shinjuku, where we’ll savour traditional ramen in the narrow streets of this maze-like district.
+At the end of the day, we'll make our way to the popular Shinjuku, where we'll savour traditional ramen amongst the narrow streets of this maze-like district.

 Day 4